TEJASJONDHALE/BoreConnect/README.md

 1. Open the web interface in your browser
 2. Enter the port number you want to expose
 3. Click "Start Bore" to begin tunneling
-4. The output will show the public URL assigned by bore.pub
+4. The output will show the public URL
 5. Use "Stop Bore" to end the tunnel

 ## Configuration